Step Up Your Foot Traffic with Local SEO Services

 - Review signals – the number of reviews you have, your overall review rating, as well as how often you get reviews can give you a boost.

 - Social signals – social media can play a role in giving your page a ranking boost as well.

-Google will often show several local businesses that are nearby, with their positions marked on the map.
-Ranking in Google’s maps positions, or the local 3-pack as it’s often called, is a little different than a normal organic ranking.
+Google “near me” searches have doubled since 2016 (Source: Entrepreneur.com).
+In order to serve users with their nearest local solution, Google offers businesses a position marked on the map.
+Ranking in Google’s Maps positions, or the local 3-pack as it’s often called, is a little different than a normal organic ranking.
 These positions are often very competitive, as there’s only 3 of them that are visible without clicking the map to see the full list of possibilities.
 They’re awarded to businesses that meet the criteria, and are often those that are highly relevant and close to the person searching.
 Several factors go into determining maps positions: